Price Heterogeneity as a Source of Heterogeneous Demand: Price Heterogeneity with Consistent Expectations

-\textbf{Relationship to \cite{brown1996testable}.} \cite{brown1996testable} show that the Walrasian model of an exchange economy is refutable when the economy's total endowment, the equilibrium prices and the equilibrium income distribution are observable.
-Using our notation and setup, their problem could be formulated in the following way.
+\textbf{Relationship to \cite{brown1996testable}.} \cite{brown1996testable} show that the Walrasian model of an exchange economy is refutable when the economy's total endowment, the equilibrium prices, and the equilibrium income distribution are observable.
+Their result could be re-formulated (as we do below) as a result on the dis-aggregation of demand.